 What kind of period bloat do you have?

 I want you to be able to treat your bloating with laser focus, so let's first identify which type of bloating you have during your luteal phase—the 10 days before your period starts.
 These are patterns I have found through more than a decade of counseling women and menstruating people:

 1. Estrogen-overload water weight.

-Estrogen can cause salt and water to be retained in the tissues.
+Estrogen can cause salt and water to be retained in the tissues1.
 Many women have too much estrogen relative to deficient levels of progesterone.
-This is likely your bloating type if you have pre-existing hormonal imbalances like fibroids, endometriosis, PCOS, ovarian cysts, PMS, or difficult perimenopause.
+This is likely your bloating type if you have pre-existing hormonal imbalances like fibroids, endometriosis2, PCOS, ovarian cysts, PMS, or difficult perimenopause.
 You have what is referred to as "estrogen dominance," and during the luteal phase (PMS week), especially high levels of estrogen are associated with bloating.

 How to solve it: Help your body during your luteal phase metabolize excess estrogen—make an estrogen-flushing juice from carrot, beet, celery, and lemon; eat dark leafy greens, legumes, flax; reduce animal protein and dairy; and supplement to support liver function with the mother of all antioxidants, glutathione, and vitamin C.

 A few stress-filled days and sleepless nights, and magically you seem to weigh 5 pounds more than you did the day before.
 That's the effect of cortisol: It puffs you up by forcing the body to retain sodium3.
 If you're feeling chronically stressed, overwhelmed, stretched too thin, have low-grade fatigue all day, or rely on caffeine, then this is very likely your bloating type.